 Getting Started – .NET Alarm

 If you do not have a copy of Visual Studio you can download a free version of Visual Studio Community (formerly Visual Basic Express or C# Express) from visualstudio.microsoft.com/vs/community.
 You can choose whether to use Visual Basic or C#, but if you have no experience with either language, Visual Basic is easier for new developers.
-No programming is required to use OPC .NET WinForm HMI .NET.
+No programming is required to use .NET Alarm.

 The following steps can be used to add an alarm window to a C#, C++, or Visual Basic.NET application.
 All properties are programmatically accessible.

 The following example demonstrates the alarm window with no code required.
-You can use Visual Studio 2005, 2008, 2010, 2012 or 2013.
-The alarm window can also be used with Visual Studio 2003 with the older .NET Framework 1.1 version of OPC Systems.NET.
+You can use Visual Studio 2019 with WPF applications and Visual Studio 2022 with WinForm applications.

 Alarm Properties